kgisl/cs8251/notes/unit5.md

 If the record is rewritten beginning at the same location in the file using the new name, the record will be

 The new record is larger (has more characters) than the original record.
-The characters beyond

-the second “o” in “Worthington” will overwrite the beginning of the next sequential record in the file.
+The characters beyondthe second “o” in “Worthington” will overwrite the beginning of the next sequential record in the file.
 The problem here is that in the formatted input/output model using fprintf and fscanf, fields—and hence records—can vary in size.
 For example, the values 7, 14, –117, 2074 and 27383 are all ints stored in the same number of bytes internally, but they’re different-sized fields when displayed on the screen or written to a file as text.

 Therefore, sequential access with fprintf and fscanf is not usually used to update records in place.
 Instead, the entire file is usually rewritten.
-To make the preceding name change, the records before 300 White 0.00 in such a sequential-access file would be copied to a new file, the new record would be written and the records after 300 White 0.00 would be copied to the new file.
-This requires processing every record in the file to update one record.
+To make the preceding name change, the records before 300 White 0.00 in such a sequential-access file would be copied to a new file, the new record would be written and the records after 300 White 0.00 would be copied to the new file. ***This requires processing every record in the file to update one record.***

 ### Example Program: Average of numbers